-Remember how we bake the sweet potatoes on a baking sheet?
-Well, we also throw a few unpeeled garlic cloves on there too.
-This way, as the potatoes bake, so does the garlic.
-It gets sticky, soft and a little chewy.
-We it up and then add it to a bowl with tomatoes, avocado, jalapeño, cilantro, and lime juice.
+When it’s roasted, squeeze the roasted garlic into a bowl with tomatoes, avocado, jalapeño, cilantro, and lime juice.
 Everything is tossed with salt and pepper and then is ready to top our perfectly baked sweet potatoes!

 Baked sweet potatoes stuffed with roasted garlic, avocado and tomato salsa.
 When choosing sweet potatoes, look for potatoes that are firm, have smooth skin, and are similar in size.

 4 medium sweet potatoes

 3 unpeeled garlic cloves

 Heat oven to 400 degrees F. Scrub sweet potatoes and pierce in several places with a fork.
 Link a baking sheet with parchment paper or aluminum foil and place the potatoes on top.

 Toss unpeeled garlic cloves with olive oil and place on the baking sheet with potatoes.